Meet the Board of Sister Cities New Zealand

 National Administrator: Jean Chua (Wellington)

-Jean is a full-time artist, who is also in her fourth year at Victoria University of Wellington studying a Bachelor of Commerce, majoring in Marketing and minoring in International Business and Chinese.
-She is also on the student sub-committee of the New Zealand Institute of International Affairs.
+Jean is a full-time artist, having graduated from Victoria University of Wellington with a Bachelor of Commerce, majoring in Marketing and minoring in International Business and Chinese.

-These experiences have given her many opportunities to learn a lot about the world around her, both on a smaller person-to-person scale, as well as on an international scale.
+Her experiences being on the New Zealand Institute of International Affairs Student Sub-Committee, as well as various other local community-based committees, have given her many opportunities to learn a lot about the world around her, both on a smaller person-to-person scale, as well as on an international scale.
 And it is with Sister Cities that she hopes she can continue learning, while also being able to give back to the community.

 Caroline is a graphic designer working in marketing, who enjoys sewing, reading, hiking, and her two sausage dogs.